AllisynAbrams/react-app/project-worksheet.md

 ## Project Description

 For this project, I plan to make a pet listings app.
 I will use React's Link and Source to provide access to the list of all pets, each pet's individual details, and the user's favorited pets.
 The pet images and details will be populated using fetch to make an API call.
-The leaderboard will be stored on a Google Sheet and also viewed through an API call.

-Some type of dog/pet finder to allow the user to search through “cards” of dogs, maybe filter on at least one thing (probably size..), click on one “pet card” to get more information on that dog (more info would also be sure to include a unique id for that dog), save/unsave dogs to a list of favorites, and have a contact form for the user to reach out if he/she is interested in a dog and require them to include the dog’s unique id listed on its page
+On page load/mount, a request will be made to the PetFinder API and the image and details of each pet in the PetListings component will show on the screen, along with an "add to favorites" button (each pet and associated info will show in a "card").
+When a user clicks on a pet card, it will route to the SinglePetDetails component and render more details for that pet, along with a mailto button to email about that specific pet.
+On this page there will also be a button linking to the petlistings for the user to easily click to go back to all pet listings.

 ## API